acoli-repo/olia/docs/linking.md

 - define classes and their instances, using only `olias:hasTag`, `rdfs:subClassOf`, `rdf:type`, `rdfs:comment`; mark line-breaks with <br/>, mark language
 - validate TTL, e.g., using http://ttl.summerofcode.be/
-- open and correct in Protege and proceed as in a.
+- open and correct in Protégé and proceed as in a.

 ## 1.c From a List of Tags